kayleyseow/CS-102/05. Functions/Chapter5Notes.md

 #### Explaining the ```switch``` statement
 - Each line contains a function call
   - This version is more readable
+- We have to write the functions
+- We would like to test our code after we write each individual function
+- To do this we create stubs which are minimal functions

 #### Some Stubs
 - Suppose we have written the code for ```request()``` and want to test it